weefbellington/screenplay/README.md

 ###Prologue

 Screenplay is a minimalist framework for building Android applications, powered by Square's [Flow](http://corner.squareup.com/2014/01/mortar-and-flow.html).
-Screenplay is designed to:

-- Remove the need for complex, monolithic UI elements (Activities, Fragments, Dialogs)
-- Replace them with small, reusable elements (Scenes) built out of simple Views
-- Provide an abstraction over the View lifecycle, with scene transitions and clear entry/exit points for each scene
-- Make it easy to pass data between different parts of the application, without having to serialize it into an intermediate representation

-A normal Android application has several layers of UI.
-An application may have multiple Activities, which are arranged in a navigation stack.
-Each Activity may have one or more Fragments, which also may have their own backstack.
-There are also Dialogs, which do not operate on a backstack but are used to display modal views.
-Each of these interact with the other parts in complex ways, and it is hard to pass information between them.
+Screenplay takes several disparate UI components -- Activities, Fragments and Dialogs -- and replaces them with a single unifying metaphor, the Scene.

+Scenes are lightweight objects that do not require any special voodoo to create.
+Each scene is just a POJO ("Plain Old Java Object").
+Just create `new Scene(...)`, pass it some arguments, and you're good to go.

-A Screenplay application does away with these layers and replaces them with a single unifying metaphor, the Scene.
-An application consists of a single Activity and a backstack of Scenes, each of which contains a View.
-The View is created when the Scene is set up and destroyed when the Scene is torn down.
+A Screenplay application consists of a single Activity and a backstack of Scenes.
+Each Scene manages a single View, which has a simple lifecycle.
+Scene setup has three discrete steps:

-A Scene's lifecycle is easy to understand.
-A incoming scene is handled in three discrete phases:

 1. The `Scene` creates its View, which is attached to a parent ViewGroup
 2. Scene `Components` are notified of initialization
 3. A `Transformer` plays animations between the incoming and outgoing scene.

-An outgoing scene handled in a similar way:
+Likewise, scene teardown has three steps:

 1. The `Transformer` plays an animation between the incoming and outgoing scene
 2. The `Components` are notified of teardown